HiassofT/highspeed-sio/README.txt

 Once the SIO speed and type as been determined, only the code in hisiocode.src is used.

 Implementation of the highspeed SIO code:

 Compared to the original SIO code (which is completely IRQ driven) this implementation doesn't use IRQs at all (note the "SEI" at the very beginning of the SIO code).
 The code is therefore significantly faster and can reliably operate at speeds up to ~80kbps (pokey divisor 4).
+Higher speeds (up to 126kbit/sec) are possible, too, but require a modified NMI (VBI) handler code.
+See below for more details.

-Note: Although the code works fine at this speed I don't recommend using more than ~70kbps (pokey divisor 6).
+Note: I don't recommend using more than ~70kbps (pokey divisor 6) for "everyday operations".
 First of all, if you have several devices in your SIO chain the electrical signal on the SIO bus may suffer and thus you might end up with occasional transmission errors.
-Then, if you load a program with a title screen and this code uses either a lot of DLIs or hooks into the immediate VBI, the SIO code might miss some bytes because the Atari is busy with other stuff...
+Then, if you load a program with a title screen and this code uses DLIs, PM graphics or wide display mode, the SIO code might miss some bytes because the Atari is busy with other stuff...

 Before I start describing the implementation details, here is a description of how the SIO protocol works (at standard speed).